 Yep, Sachertorte

 Let’s get the obvious out of the way first.
-This part of Vienna is home to the original Sachertorte, with the shop just around the corner and Hotel Sacher surrounding you.
+This part of Vienna is home to the original Sachertorte, with the shop just around the corner (excellent for gift-wrapped cakes to take home).
+Hotel Sacher also surrounds you.

-So it’s almost an obligation to have a slice of chocolate joy resting on a white plate ringed in burgundy, with the little Sacher medallion perched on top.
+So you almost have an obligation to try a slice of chocolate joy resting on a white plate ringed in burgundy, with the little Sacher medallion perched on top.

-We had one for breakfast (and before you laugh at me, cake at breakfast is not unusual in Vienna).
+We had Sachertorte for breakfast on our visit.
+And before you laugh, cake at breakfast is not unusual in Vienna.
+(At least not in my family.)

 But Café Sacher is more than just a cake.